xXleowXx/gitlab-charts/doc/charts/registry/index.md

    CREATE DATABASE registry WITH OWNER registry;
    ```

-1. Safely exit from the PostgreSQL command line and then from the pod using `exit`:
+1. Safely exit from the PostgreSQL command line and then from the container using `exit`:

    ```shell
    template1=# exit